 However, the increase in prolactin produced by the body for breastfeeding can also play a role in mood and physical effects.
 These hormonal shifts can seem challenging while navigating postpartum, but they are only temporary and a natural part of recovery.

 The hormonal fluctuations and change that take place during pregnancy and postpartum are natural but can be overwhelming at times.
 Information, self-care, and professional consultation are the main skills that can help them to cope with this stage of life.
-Other women may opt to become surrogates, managing similar hormonal changes with support from health professionals for a safe and healthy experience.
+Other women may opt to become a surrogate, managing similar hormonal changes with support from health professionals for a safe and healthy experience.

 With knowledge and understanding, the constant changes with the hormones during pregnancy and postpartum become a little easier to manage, so will your body’s transition into the next stage.
 You can recover and thrive in this pivotal time by embracing the support and resources that surround you.
 For more information, check out the following infographic.